 This croissant bread pudding is tender and custardy with chunks of cinnamon apple to give it a fall vibe.
 It is served with a sweet and luxurious maple brown butter glaze.
 If you like custardy bread pudding, this one’s for you!

 This greeting comes a bit later than I had planned, but happy fall!!
-I have been experiencing technical difficulties and have not had a chance to get a recipe out to you.
-This blog just got migrated to WordPress, and with that came a lot of issues that requires fixing.
-Among them is formatting issues.
-So, my baby here will need quite a bit of work before she is looking good.
+I have been experiencing technical difficulties, and have not had a chance to get a recipe out to you.
+This blog just got migrated to WordPress and with that came many issues that require fixing.
+Among them are formatting issues.
+So, my baby here will need quite a bit of work before she looks good.
 Please bear with me during this process as it will require some time to resolve.

-In the meantime, I will try share a few yummy recipes with you.
+In the meantime, I will try to share a few yummy recipes with you.
 Apple season is drawing to an end making room for all things pumpkin.
 I’m still in an apple state of mind.
 This apple croissant pudding is exactly what I crave on a cool autumn day.
-And it’s a perfect way to use up some of those apples that no one is eating.
+And it’s a perfect way to use apples that no one is eating.
 This is one great recipe to add to your fall baking.

 Although you don’t have to, I serve this pudding with a maple brown butter glaze.
-I love this glaze so much, I use variations of it on on everything.
-It’s here in my pumpkin flan cake, my apple walnut buns and on my gingerbread donuts.
+I love this glaze so much that I use variations of it on everything.
+It’s here in my pumpkin flan cake, my apple walnut buns, and on my gingerbread donuts.
 Try them and you’ll see why!!

 Recipe Hilights:

-• Cook butter on medium heat until milk deposit turns golden brown.
+- Cook butter on medium heat until the milk deposit turns golden brown.
 Remove from heat.

-• Whisk in maple syrup.
-Add reserved custard sauce.
+- Whisk in the maple syrup.
+Add the reserved custard sauce.
 Return to heat.
-Whisk 1 minute.
+Whisk for 1 minute.

 Serving Suggestions: